About this course

 On completion of this module, you will be able to:

-- Identify the symptoms of stroke
+- Identify the characteristics of a teacher and facilitator

 A/Prof Goh Lee Gan